Young Aboriginal Leaders

-The Commissioner has commenced a project that aims to create and support more young Aboriginal leaders in communities across Western Australia, with particular focus on increasing their participation in decision making about programs and initiatives that affect them.
+The Commissioner aims to create and support more young Aboriginal leaders in communities across Western Australia, with particular focus on increasing their participation in decision making about programs and initiatives that affect them.

 Aboriginal Leadership Cross-Cultural Solutions program

 In 2014, the Commissioner consulted 1,271 Aboriginal children and young people from all major regions of WA about the most important issues in their lives.
 A report of this consultation – called Listen To Us – was tabled in the WA Parliament on 4 August 2015.

 One of the report’s key recommendations was that:

 "There needs to be greater efforts to address racism and support reconciliation with a focus on building cross-cultural understanding and connection with all Western Australians, with schools being an important setting for this work."

 An important outcome of the consultation is the Commissioner's Aboriginal Leadership Cross-Cultural Solutions program which is focused on recognising and building the leadership capacity of Aboriginal children and young people along with their peers in three schools from across WA: Karratha Senior High School, Girrawheen Senior High School and Narrogin Senior High School.